ezeibarraonetree/implementationPowerTools/README.md

 2. Zip the cloned folder's content (not the folder).
 3. Go to the URL `about:debugging`.
 4. Click on "This Firefox" on the left panel.
-5. Click on "Load Temporary Add-on..." and select the compressed file<br>
+5. Click on "Load Temporary Add-on..." and select the compressed file

 ![image](https://user-images.githubusercontent.com/109621179/193043025-753fe0c2-aec6-4c69-be5d-e6af5054b7f3.png)

 > After the installation you should refresh VisualVault page in order to initialize the settings.

 ## Usage

-In your browser toolbar click on the extension icon to access its settings: <br>
+In your browser toolbar click on the extension icon to access its settings:

 ![image](https://user-images.githubusercontent.com/109621179/192633777-4abfe977-2bd8-42dd-be46-6ee02f1c2500.png)

 ## Adding scripts to extension